 Tituss Burgess (Actor) Tituss is a graduate of the University of Georgia with a BA in Music.
 On the hit NBC sitcom “30 Rock” Tituss plays the recurring character, D’fwan.
 He is currently working on his second studio recording of original music due out early summer.
 He recently starred as Nicely Nicely Johnson in the new Broadway revival of Guys and Dolls.
 Other Broadway credits include originating the role of Sebastian the Crab in Disney’s The Little Mermaid, Jersey Boys (OBC) and Good Vibrations (OBC).
 Regionally he was seen in The Wiz (Cowardly Lion, La Jolla), Songs For A New World w/ Jason Robert Brown, Brian D’arcy James and Alice Ripley.
 He played Father in Children of Eden, Jim in Big River, and a host of others.
 In the concert world, Tituss has served as soloists with the Prague Symphony Orchestra as well as for Academy Award Winner, Ennio Morricone.
 Television: “2009 Tony Awards”, “The View,” “The Today Show,” ”Good Morning America.”
 His solo CD “Here’s To You” is available on iTunes.

-Michael Cooper (Composer/Lyricist) Michael’s lyrics are currently being performed on Broadway in It Shoulda Been You, starring Tyne Daly and directed by David Hyde Pierce (Outer Critics Circle Nomination – Best Score).
-Off-Broadway: City Of (Original Song).
+Michael Cooper (Composer/Lyricist) Michael’s lyrics were sung on Broadway last season in It Shoulda Been You, starring Tyne Daly and directed by David Hyde Pierce (Outer Critics Circle Nomination).
+Off-Broadway: City Of (Original song).
 MAC Award nominee, 2005 Jonathan Larson Award Winner.
-BA: Williams College; MFA: NYU GMTWP.
+BA: Williams College; MFA: NYU Graduate Musical Theatre Writing Program.
 Sunfish (Co-Book/

 Traci Klainer Polimeni (Lighting Designer/Producer) NY lighting credits include: The Asphalt Kiss (59E59, Drama Desk nomination); Broadway production of Prune Danish starring Jackie Mason (Royale Theatre); Four (MTC, Lucille Lortel nomination); Now Circa Then (Ars Nova); The Irish Curse (Soho Playhouse); Sand (Julia Miles Theatre); Sealed for Freshness (New World Stages); Based on a Totally True Story (MTC); 2 Girls for 5 Bucks (Ars Nova); Echoes of the War (Mint Theatre); Dragapella (Upstairs Studio 54); and the 92nd Street Y Gala 2006-2009.
 Regional theatre lighting credits include: Hartford Stage, Virginia Stage Co., Two River Theatre, Asolo Repertory Theatre, Maltz Jupiter Theatre, Prince Music Theatre, Philadelphia Theatre Company, Capital Repertory, City Theatre, Charlotte Repertory, and George Street Playhouse.
 Traci is also a partner in the design firm Luce Group, which specializes in architectural, exhibit and event lighting design.
 Luce’s credits include: Moving Beyond Earth at the Smithsonian Institution’s National Air and Space Museum, D.C.; A New Light on Tiffany: Clara Driscoll and the Tiffany Girls at the New York Historical Society; NYC2012’s presentation to US and International Olympic Committees at the Queens Museum of Art; and the Nantucket Whaling Museum.
 Current projects include: three LED installations at Discovery Place, NC, and Smithsonian’s National Museum of African American History and Culture in DC.
 As a producer, Traci’s credits include The Ballad of Bonnie & Clyde (NYMF); Apartment 3A by Jeff Daniels; Warrior (NYMF, associate producer); Behind the Limelight (NYMF, associate producer); Souled Out (The Zipper, NYC); and The Irish Curse (Edinburgh Festival, Scotland).